elipousson/presentations/2016-06-21-explore-101-research.md

 ## How are places shaped by community?

-Look for patterns in the design of places:
+Look for patterns in places:

 - Time
 - Space